Make Tax Day Also Enrollment Deadline, One Health Expert Says

-Insurers also are concerned that the problem-plagued federal healthcare.gov website has increased chances that the people who soldier through the hassles of enrolling are likely to be those with costly medical conditions who were shut out of coverage previously.
-Healthy customers are needed to balance the risk – and cost — in the insurance pool.
-Add to that the talk of extending enrollment deadlines, and insurers see more revenue slipping away, eaten up by medical inflation and fewer months to collect premium payments during the year.
+The insurers are concerned that the problem-plagued federal healthcare.gov website has increased chances that the people who soldier through the hassles of enrolling are likely to be those with costly medical conditions who were shut out of coverage previously, and the healthy customers needed to balance the risk – and cost — in the insurance pool are less likely to bother with the system.
+Now, add to that the talk of extending enrollment deadlines, and insurers see more revenue slipping away, eaten up by medical inflation and fewer months to collect premium payments during the year.

-Looking at expected medical inflation for next year, every month’s delay probably corresponds to an average of two-thirds of 1 percent percent higher cost for the insurers, said David Axene, fellow of the Society of Actuaries.
+Looking at expected medical inflation for next year, “every month’s delay probably corresponds to an average of 2.3 percent higher cost” for the insurers, said David Axene, fellow of the Society of Actuaries.
 “That starts to creep into the amount of margin built into rates.”

-Haile, a former director of the Insurance Exchange Planning Initiative of Tennessee, argues that granting a short enrollment extension could help insurers pick up additional younger or healthier consumers.
-Some of those customers may have been sitting on the sidelines because they are strapped for extra cash until they get their tax returns.
+Haile, a former director of the Insurance Exchange Planning Initiative of Tennessee, argues that granting a short extension to the open enrollment period could help insurers pick up additional younger or healthier consumers.
+Some of those customers may also have been sitting on the sidelines because they are strapped for extra cash until they get their tax returns.

 Insurers “are not going to lose revenue, but will pick up some young invincibles,” Haile said.